gmazoyer/looking-glass/README.md

 [NetDev Community](https://netdev.chat/).

 ## Configuration

+Install [Composer](https://getcomposer.org/) and run `composer install` to install dependencies for this project.
+This step is not necessary if you use Docker.

 Copy the configuration **config.php.example** file to create a **config.php** file.
 It contains all the values (PHP variables) used to customize the looking